-We cover this in our opinion piece on the contact doctrine, which details the connection between environmental stewardship and having regular contact with said natural world.
-In Matt’s own words: “We have to be in contact with our surroundings to acquire an intimate knowledge about them and in order to protect them.
-We will need a paradigm shift so that a building becomes a member of the landscape, collecting solar energy from the sun for its electrical needs while sequestering carbon and producing oxygen, harvesting rainwater for potable uses and maintaining an edible forest, and supplying waste water to on-site wetlands.”
+We cover this in our opinion piece on the contact doctrine, which details the connection between environmental stewardship and having regular contact with the said natural world.
+In Matt’s own words: “We have to be in contact with our surroundings to acquire an intimate knowledge about them and to protect them.
+We will need a paradigm shift so that a building becomes a member of the landscape, collecting solar energy from the sun for its electrical needs while sequestering carbon and producing oxygen, harvesting rainwater for potable uses and maintaining an edible forest, and supplying wastewater to on-site wetlands.”

 Advantages of a Courtyard

-Privacy + Security: Instead of hauling in the grill every night, a courtyard allows you to truly go wild with your ultimate vision for a secret garden and teak adirondack chairs or fully decked out outdoor kitchen.
+Privacy + Security: Instead of hauling in the grill every night, a courtyard allows you to truly go wild with your ultimate vision for a secret garden and teak Adirondack chairs or fully decked out outdoor kitchen.
 Likewise, plants and edible gardens will be out of reach from hungry critters or neighbors tempted to snack on your tomatoes.

-Possibilities: Unlike a yard, open to lookie-loo neighbors, an enclosed courtyard becomes another room in your house offering a private respite space.
+Possibilities: Unlike a yard, open to lookie-loo neighbors, an enclosed courtyard becomes another room in your house, offering a private respite space.
 Being open to the sky, there are no height limits, and it can be layered with trellises, plant life, hanging cocoon chairs, party lights, or whatever you please.
-Or, you can go big and create your own outdoor spa!
+Or you can go big and create your own outdoor spa!

 Courtyard Kitchen Extension

-In Chicago, we relish the short window of warm temperatures, and when the sun is shining you probably don’t want to be trapped inside, busy with meal preparation.
+In Chicago, we relish the short window of warm temperatures, and when the sun is shining, you probably don’t want to be trapped inside, busy with meal preparation.
 Extending the kitchen to the outdoors can provide a fresh perspective that can boost culinary imagination and create a nature-inspired gathering space for family and guests.